bvbohnen/X3_Customizer/Documentation.md

           given in seconds.
         - None may be entered for min or max to disable those limits.
         - '*' entry will match all beam weapons not otherwise named.
+      * ignore_repair_lasers:
+        - Bool, if True (default) then repair lasers will be ignored.

  * Adjust_Beam_Weapon_Width